Have you ever had a Whole of Life policy with NatWest?

 You could be owed £1,000s in compensation if NatWest mis-sold you your Whole of Life policy.

-Many customers have been mis-sold their Whole of Life cover by NatWest.
-NatWest failed to inform a lot of consumers that some Whole of Life policies were linked to the stock market which had an element of risk.
+Many consumers have been mis-sold their Whole of Life cover by NatWest.
+NatWest failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.

 If you believe you were mis-sold your whole of life policy by NatWest, start you claim by completing the form opposite.